 See announced interim changes to program requirements due to the COVID-19 pandemic.

-The Advanced Training in Respiratory Medicine and Sleep Medicine Program is evaluated biennially by its Specialty Training Committee (STC) in Respiratory Medicine and Sleep Medicine and the Aotearoa New Zealand Specialist Advisory Committee (SAC) in Respiratory Medicine and Sleep Medicine to ensure that it’s in line with educational best practice.
+The Advanced Training in Respiratory Medicine and Sleep Medicine Program is evaluated biennially by its Advanced Training Committee (ATC) in Respiratory Medicine and Sleep Medicine and the Aotearoa New Zealand Advanced Training Subcommittee (ATS) in Respiratory Medicine and Sleep Medicine to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
 The College will provide sufficient notice prior to implementing any change.
 You must always ensure you’re following the correct requirements during your training.

 Prospective trainees must have: